-Entity employees should avoid COIs wherever possible.
+Public officials must avoid conflicts wherever possible.
 They should ensure that their personal or financial interests (including the interests of family members, friends, and associates) do not influence and could not be perceived to influence them in the performance of their role.
-Entity employees must declare and manage any COIs that cannot be avoided in accordance with their organisation's policies and procedures.
+Public officials must declare and manage any COIs that cannot be avoided in accordance with their organisation's policies and procedures.